behroozbc/project/slidev/slides.md

 ---

-# Q&A
+layout: center

-- Thank you note
+---

-Open for questions from the audience.
+# Thank you note